venkspr/oow19/lab4.md

 # Introduction

 In this lab we will be creating a mobile application which replicates the functionality that we created for webapp.
 This mobile application can be distributed as PWA or native iOS or Android Application.
+This is a continuation of lab 3 exercise.
+If you have not completed Lab 3, please [click on this link and complete lab 3](lab3).

 # Mobile Application Setup